sampsyo/uwadvising/advising.md

 If you have a topic in mind, the next step is to find a faculty member to advise you.
 This means finding a potential advisor who seems like a good technical and personal fit---and means convincing them that you're a good match.
 Here are some tips for finding and talking to a good potential advisor.

 * Younger faculty with fewer students can be more approachable than senior professors who might already be at advising capacity.
 * Consider starting by taking a class with someone you might want to work with.
-This can both of you get a sense for each other.
+This can allow both of you to get a sense for each other.
 * Talk to the professor's current grad students to introduce yourself and find out what it's like to work with them.
 * Before you talk to a potential advisor, read some of their recent papers so you have something to talk about.
 Come up with an interesting question or two to ask about their work.